Metroid (video game): Gameplay

 Metroid is an action-adventure game in which the player controls Samus Aran in sprite-rendered two-dimensional landscapes.
-The game takes place on the fictional planet of Zebes, a large, open-ended world with areas connected by doors and elevators.
+The game takes place on the planet Zebes, a large, open-ended world with areas connected by doors and elevators.
 The player controls Samus as she travels through the planet's caverns and hunts Space Pirates.
 She begins with a weak power beam as her only weapon, and with only the ability to jump.
 The player explores more areas and collects power-ups that grant Samus special abilities and enhance her armor and weaponry, allowing her to enter areas that were previously inaccessible.
 Among the power-ups that are included in the game are the Morph Ball, which allows Samus to curl into a ball to roll into tunnels; the Bomb, which can only be used while in ball form and can open hidden floor/wall paths; and the Screw Attack, a somersaulting move that destroys enemies in its path.

 In addition to common enemies, Samus encounters two bosses, Kraid and Ridley, whom she must defeat in order to progress.
 Ordinary enemies typically yield additional energy or ammunition when destroyed, and the player can increase Samus's carrying capacities by finding storage tanks and defeating bosses.
 Once Kraid and Ridley have both been defeated, the player can shoot their statues to open the path to the final area and confront the Mother Brain.

 Plot

-In the year 20X5, the Space Pirates attack a Galactic Federation-owned space research vessel and seize samples of Metroid creatures—the parasitic lifeforms discovered on the planet SR388.
+In the year 20X5, the Space Pirates attack a Galactic Federation-owned space research vessel and seize samples of Metroid creatures—the predatory lifeforms discovered on the planet SR388.
 Dangerous floating organisms, the Metroids can latch on to any organism and drain its life energy to kill it.
 The Space Pirates plan to replicate Metroids by exposing them to beta rays and then using them as biological weapons to destroy all living beings that oppose them.
 While searching for the stolen Metroids, the Galactic Federation locates the Space Pirates' base of operations on the planet Zebes.
 The Federation assaults the planet, but the Pirates resist, forcing the Federation to retreat.

 As a last resort, the Federation decides to send a lone bounty hunter to penetrate the Pirates' base and destroy Mother Brain, the biomechanical life-form that controls the Space Pirates' fortress and its defenses.
 Considered the greatest of all bounty hunters, Samus Aran is chosen for the mission.
-Samus lands her gunship on the surface of Zebes and explores the planet, traveling through the planet's caverns, finding upgrades like missiles, energy tanks, the morph ball, bombs, screw attack (lightning ball), and ice beam, and uses these weapons to dispatch the alien creatures who get in her way.
+Samus lands her gunship on the surface of Zebes and explores the planet, traveling through the planet's caverns, finding upgrades such as missiles, bombs, energy tanks, the Maru Mari, Screw Attack, and Ice Beam, and uses these weapons to dispatch the alien creatures who get in her way.
 She comes across Kraid, an ally of the Space Pirates, and Ridley, the Space Pirates' commander, and defeats them both.
 Eventually, Samus kills the Metroids, and finds and destroys Mother Brain.
 A timed bomb goes off to destroy the lair and Samus is able to escape before it explodes.